Intimacy Direction and Coordination

 I will not compromise an actor's need for a break in favor of a production schedule.
 I will not compromise someone needing to step back or drink water for a shot list or rehearsal timeline.
 While I know these things are important, what is more important to me is the care of the needs of the people who are doing the work.
 This does not mean schedules, timelines, and deadlines are lost on me; I still understand that, at the end of the day, the work needs to be done.
 However, I believe that only the best, most productive work can happen if everyone’s basic needs are met and the space is accessible to them.
 This kind of framework is centered on care, on taking each person as they are, and on doing my best to support their needs.

-• Accessibility is the lack of significant uncopeable barriers to an environment or method of learning.
-Accessible spaces (physical spaces and learning environments) are built with disabled folks in mind, allowing them to be used by as many bodies as possible.
+Accessibility is the lack of significant uncopeable barriers to an environment or method of learning.
+Accessible spaces (physical spaces and learning environments) are built with disabled folks in mind, allowing them to be used by as many bodies and minds as possible.
 As an intimacy coordinator, part of my job is to make the space and content as accessible as possible to folks with disabilities and neurodivergencies, while considering the best ways to support these performers and their needs.
 Still, some of this accessibility is a bit deeper than that.
 Everyone has access needs for any space; for some folks, these needs are met daily and without barriers; for others, this is not the case.
 I center the access needs of the folks I work with, support what they need to do to have those needs met, and take action when I can.

 Part of what I want to change in the theatre and film industry as a whole is the accessibility of the art itself and the process of making it.
 Some things that prevent folks from making or seeing art can be location, money, transportation, or the need to be at a job instead of a rehearsal.
 In my practice, I provide people with resources for mental health assistance, and at the end of my first rehearsal or first day on set, I also provide a resource sheet with places to get help if someone is experiencing homelessness, food insecurity, or transportation cost barriers.
 Assuming that someone who was able to enter the space that day did so easily or that they don't have access needs that must be met is incorrect.
 Additionally, I provide a discounted rate on intimacy work for student films and for small 501(c)(3) non-profit theatre organizations that make between $1 and $25,000 annually.
 (If you're curious about where I got that number from, I used the League of Chicago Theatres' “Annual Dues” tier system to guide this.)
 If you are curious, below are some of the resources I provide to the folks I work with.